 Cable Burial.

 1.)
-In state waters: All undersea cables crossing or affixed to state lands of the territorial sea lying seaward of Extreme Low Water (which is the seaward boundary of the Ocean Shore Recreation Area) shall be buried so as to ensure continuous burial unless the approving state agencies make findings that burial cannot be practically achieved and all affected parties agree that adverse effects of not burying the cable have been reduced, avoided, or mitigated to the extent practicable
+In state waters: All undersea cables crossing or affixed to state lands of the territorial sea lying seaward of Extreme Low Water (which is the seaward boundary of the Ocean Shore Recreation Area) shall be buried so as to ensure continuous burial unless the approving state agencies make findings that burial cannot be practically achieved and all affected parties agree that adverse effects of not burying the cable have been reduced, avoided, or mitigated to the extent practicable.

 2.)
 In federal waters: Decisions to permit burial of cables crossing or affixed to the seabed of the outer continental shelf (beneath federal waters) to a depth of 1500 meters, or to a latitude/longitude agreed to by affected stakeholders, off Oregon will be deemed consistent with this state policy.
 When a federal agency does not require burial in waters to this depth, the state may concur that the decision is consistent with state policy only if the federal agency makes findings that burial cannot be practically achieved and or all affected parties agree that adverse effects of not burying the cable, pipeline, or fixture, have been reduced, avoided, or mitigated to the maximum extent practicable.